LibreCat/Dancer-Plugin-Catmandu-SRU/README.md

 # DANCER CONFIGURATION

-The Dancer configuration file 'config.yml' contains basic information for the OAI-PMH plugin to work:
+The Dancer configuration file 'config.yml' contains basic information for the Catmandu::SRU plugin to work:

     * store - In which Catmandu::Store are the metadata records stored
     * bag   - In which Catmandu::Bag are the records of this 'store' (use: 'data' as default)